How to Decorate a Camping Tent: Best Campsite Ideas

 Adding Cozy Elements

-- Soft, plush blankets or throws
+- Soft blankets or throws

-- Area rugs or carpets to add an extra layer of warmth underfoot
+Area rugs or carpets for extra warmth

 Practical Aspects of Tent Decorating